ClusterLabs/PAF/Quick_Start-Debian-8.md

 ### Pacemaker

 It is advised to keep Pacemaker off on server boot.
-It helps the administrator to investigate after a node fencing before Pacemaker start and potentially enter in a death match as instance.
+It helps the administrator to investigate after a node fencing before Pacemaker starts and potentially enters in a death match with the other nodes.

 Run this on all nodes:

 ```
 systemctl disable pacemaker
 ```

-We can now start it manually on all node:
+We can now start it manually on all nodes:

 ```
 systemctl start pacemaker
 ```

-After some seconds of startup and cluster membership stuff, you should be able to see your three node up in `crm_mon`:
+After some seconds of startup and cluster membership stuff, you should be able to see your three nodes up in `crm_mon`:

 ```
 root@srv1:~# crm_mon -n1D